lippertto/janus-trainer/README.md

 ## Next up

-- Allow to show next year for holidays
-- Order trainer names in /compensate

 ## Bugs

 - Current IBAN is used in payments, not the one that was used for the actual